VMware's ESX Server is the industry's most widely deployed virtualization option for data center consolidation

 The VMware ESX hypervisor is installed on a physical server that enables a server to run multiple guest virtual machines (VMs) inside it.
 Each of these VMs then runs as a guest OS, such as Windows Server 2008 or Linux.
 In this guide to VMware's ESX Server, we explain the core features of VMware ESX Server.

 VMware virtualization's hypervisor was recently upgraded from ESX Server 3.5 to ESX Server 4.0.
 In doing so, VMware's enterprise virtualization platform was renamed from VMware Infrastructure to vSphere.
-Now, if you want to use ESX Server, you don't buy ESX Server; you buy the vSphere suite (for more on
+Now, if you want to use ESX Server, you don't buy ESX Server; you buy the vSphere suite (for more on vSphere pricing check out our guide), where the exception is the free edition of VMware ESXi.

 Today, vSphere offers two flavors of ESX: ESX (full or classic) or the thin ESX, "ESXi" (installable or embedded).
 ESXi Server offers the same performance as ESX Server (full or classic editions), but it lacks the service console for command line management.
 ESXi comes as a free edition and as an installable embedded commercial edition included in vSphere.